Gedeon Richter PLC (BUD:RICHTER)

 CEO, Gedeon Richter

-Yes.
-Supply is back on track.
-Last year, we we had to allocate some of the, shipments, but in the end we managed to fill, orders.
-That said, Bamfoola could not meet the target, that was, that was, that that the team had committed to this year.
-We'll have to work harder, and supply will not be a constraint anymore.
+Yes, supply is back on track.
+Last year we had to allocate some of the shipments, but in the end we managed to fill orders.
+That said, Bemfola could not meet the target that was that the team had committed to.
+This year we'll have to work harder, and supply will not be a constraint anymore.

 Róbert Réthy

-Thank you.
-Okay.
-Let's move on.
-James thank you, Victoria.
-Next one in line, I think, James Van Tempers.
+Thank you, Victoria.
+Next one in line, I think [James Vontobel].
 James, it's over to you.

 Thanks very much.
-Just one question, Ashley, just to help me understand your your guidance.
-I guess, when we think about cleaning beds, I guess, firstly, I'm just I'm just curious to understand why the change in definition to have inventory and receivables impairments included as part of that.
-And then, I guess, the visibility you have on those going forward because, you know, if the base is, you know, two six five, etcetera, and, you know, you're guiding to 10% in constant currencies, are you embedding in, you know, the type of write downs you had in 2024?
-Can you help us understand, I guess, the, I guess, the philosophy to change that and what we should expect for those items, which are now included, to get to your 10% overall?
+Just one question, actually, just to help me understand your guidance.
+I guess when we think about Clean EBIT, I guess firstly I'm just curious to understand why the change in definition to have inventory and receivables impairments included as part of that.
+Then I guess the visibility you have on those going forward because, you know, if the base is, you know, 265, et cetera, and, you know, you're guiding to 10% in constant currencies, are you embedding in, you know, the type of write-downs you had in 2024?
+Can you help us sort of understand, I guess the philosophy to change that or what we should expect for those items which are now included to get to your 10% overall?
 Thank you.

 Gábor Orbán